Introduction

 - Track user journeys from content interaction to conversion

-- Associate conversions with specific marketing campaigns
+- Associate conversions with specific marketing campaigns and advertising sources

 - Create aggregated analytics for our Customers